-NPPD’s IR Coordinator activities include the collection and sale of scrap metals, reuse of items within different NPPD operations and departments, and the sale and recycling of computer and office equipment.
+NPPD’s IR Coordinators activities include the collection and sale of scrap metals, reuse of items within different NPPD operations and departments, and the sale and recycling of computer and office equipment.
 IR activities truly result in environmental, as well as financial benefits to NPPD.

 Investment Recovery can also be an integral part of pollution prevention (P2).
 There can be opportunities for investment recovery in each of the 3Rs of pollution prevention.

 - Recycle – Materials such as scrap steel, copper, and aluminum wire can be sold for recycling and represent revenue.

 - Reuse – Recovered dollars can come from the sale of transformers, vehicles, computer and office equipment that may no longer be useful to NPPD, but still have useful life, and be of value to someone else.